Are learning resources supporting medical students effectively?

 How can clinical practice opportunities expand without overloading timetables?

 Lack of regular, structured clinical exposure undermines confidence.
-Increase placement availability through additional provider partnerships and schedule simulation labs as protected teaching with pre‑brief and debrief.
+Increase placement availability through additional provider partnerships and schedule simulation labs as protected teaching with a clear pre‑brief and debrief.
 A published schedule freeze window and a single source of truth for late changes reduce clashes between placements and booked resources.
 Cross‑site placements should include clear induction and travel guidance and equivalent access to digital resources.

 What guidance actually prepares students for assessments?

 Assessment preparation improves when guidance is specific and easy to use.
-Align support materials to the assessment brief and marking criteria, provide annotated exemplars and checklist‑style rubrics, and make practice questions and past papers mirror the real format.
-Offer targeted workshops on exam technique and regular diagnostics to direct revision.
+Align support materials to the assessment brief and marking criteria, provide annotated exemplars and checklist‑style rubrics, and ensure practice questions and past papers mirror the real format.
+Offer targeted workshops on exam technique and regular diagnostics to guide revision.
 For OSCEs, publish blueprinting and station expectations; for written papers, ensure feedback explains how to close the gap.

 How should communication and feedback change?